-Tomato brown rugose fruit virus (ToBRFV) is a virus that can cause infected tomato and pepper fruit to become discoloured and misshapen and can easily spread to all plants in a crop via mechanical transmission.
+ToBRFV can cause infected tomato and pepper fruit to become discoloured and misshapen.
+It can easily spread to all plants in a crop via mechanical transmission.

 How long can ToBRFV survive?

 - The virus can last for at least two hours on skin and nitrile gloves, and still cause infection

 - ToBRFV survived for at least six months on some surfaces, including hard plastic, polythene and glass

 - ToBRFV survived for at least one month on aluminium and at least three months on stainless steel